VinAiello/ELK-Project/README.md

 ## DVWA
 We now wanto establish DVWA web app on our VM's.
 * If we are not already connected to our Ansible container, make sure we are connected to our Jumpbox and then use **docker container list -a** to list out our containers.
 We will connect to the ansible container by running **docker start [name of container]** to start it up, and then **docker attach [name of container]** to connect.
-* We will create a playbook within the ansible file, to configure within, and it will be a YAML file.
+* We will create a playbook within the Ansible file, to configure within, and it will be a YAML file.
 * We want our full playbook to look like the image below.

  ![image](https://user-images.githubusercontent.com/78758609/121428185-c1afbe00-c932-11eb-9ed8-0cb662c8ffc7.png)